 Some posts contain compensated links.
 Please read this disclaimer for more info.

 The thundering sound of hoofs pounding down the main street of Sinj was a cultural experience we enjoyed a few weeks ago.
-It was an afternoon that made me feel proud to be raising a Croatian, and a little jealous that he can never qualify to be an Alkar Knight.
+An afternoon made me feel proud to be raising a Croatian and a little jealous that he can never qualify to be an Alkar Knight.

 What Is The Sinjska Alka?